 If there is no valid route for the selected vehicle but the resulting route can be calculated using roads which are actually prohibited, the route is marked as violated.

-This violation flags could be retrieved the if VIOLATION_FLAGS are requested in the results.
+These violation flags could be retrieved if the VIOLATION_FLAGS are requested in the results.

 When do violations occur?